-The Forum for Effective Planning and Development (1998) defined Integrated Development Planning as follows:-
+The Forum for Effective Planning and Development (1998) defined Integrated Development Planning as follows:- like a profit-bound organisation, but rather to ensure that scarce resources are allocated and spent effectively.

 "A participatory approach to integrate economic, sectoral, spatial, social, institutional, environmental and fiscal strategies in order to support the optimal allocation of scarce resources between sectors and geographical areas and across the population in a manner that provides sutainable growth, equity and the empowerment of the poor and the marginalised."